-The Board has adopted a Board Charter to promote the standards of corporate governance and clarifies, amongst others, the roles and responsibilities of the Board.
+The Board has adopted a Board Charter to promote the standards of corporate governance and clarifies, among others, the roles and responsibilities of the Board, Board Committees and individual Director.

 The Board Charter is subject to review by the Board periodically to ensure that it remains consistent with the Board's roles and responsibilities as well as the prevailing legislation and practices.
-A copy of Board Charter is available on the Company's website at www.berjaya.com/berjaya-food/.
+The Board Charter was recently reviewed on 6 May 2021 and a copy is available on the Company's website at www.berjaya.com/berjaya-food/.

-(b) Code of Ethics for Director
+(b) Code of Ethics for Directors